streamich/libreact/docs/en/Introduction.md

 `libreact` is a collection of most essential React utilities you will probably need in any project.

-[Render prop](#render-props) and [FaCC](#facc) notation is used interchangeably as most `libreact` components support both interfaces.
+[Render prop](#render-props) and [FaCC](#facc) notation is used interchangeably as most `libreact` components support both interfaces and implement [*Universal Component Interface*](https://github.com/streamich/react-universal-interface).
 Also, most render prop components support [component prop](#component-prop) interface, with the following precedence:

   1. FaCC
   2. Render prop